Why you will never buy one of these again and the best toothbrush to use instead (with a holder!)

 If you had to buy it again, which model would you buy?

 We bought the super deluxe version available when we bought ours.
 I don’t regret it one bit, but if I was buying it again, I would look for a more basic one with 2 toothbrushes (if you’re married) and a travel case.
-And if you don’t mind sharing or you are single, I would buy this toothbrush.

 If you have more questions about the Sonicare, drop them below and I’ll answer them. 😀